Brian G. Bond

 Is a history of arrests or criminal charges for the parent/caregiver referenced?

-The fatality report states regarding a 2016 involvement: "the father had recently gotten out of jail but was not living in the home."
-This reference to the father having been in jail predates and is separate from B.B.'s fatal incident in 2023.
+The fatality report states in the 2016 case overview that "the father had recently gotten out of jail but was not living in the home."
+This reference to the father having been in jail predates B.B.'s death and constitutes prior criminal history for a parent/caregiver.

 Is substance use by the parent/caregiver referenced?